-Once you sign in, your recommended pathways will be presented to you so you can start studying right away.
-Again, you can change these pathways or remove them any time you want to.
-So, imagine you are planning a trip to France and you just want to know how to ask the basic questions and understand the answers, you can do that too!
-You won’t have to go through the entire course trying to find out how to pronounce different words or understand the grammar properly.
-However, I do recommend you do.
+This means that, if you’re planning a trip to France, for example, and you just want to know how to ask the basic questions and understand the answers, you can do just that!
+You won’t have to go through the entire course trying to find out how to pronounce different words or understand the grammar properly, though it would probably be beneficial.

 Depending on the pathway you choose, you will get a number of lessons that cover everything there is to know about the module.
 You can jump to any lesson you want and mark them complete when you are done.

 Let’s dig a bit deeper into how the lessons are structured.

 As mentioned above, you can choose any lesson from any pathway whenever you want and start learning them.
 But of course, if you have just started to learn the language, you’d probably want to start from the beginning and proceed sequentially.

 For the most comprehensive study path, learners could even use a textbook in tandem with the resource to add some solid structure to their study plan and to make sure they don’t end up with any gaps in understanding.

 Upon selecting a lesson, you’ll see a media play button at the top of the page.
 It’s usually for an audio file, but there are also some video lessons throughout the course.
 You can indicate that you’re finished with the lesson by selecting the “Mark Complete” button when you’ve completed it or if it turns out you already know the material.